 Interestingly, tick activity on cats showed marked differences to that seen in dogs, raising several important questions relating both to ectoparasite biology, as well as owner and veterinary surgeon behaviour.
 Our study is the first to suggest that cats are more likely to present to veterinary clinics with ticks than dogs.
 Previous studies based on tick submissions either excluded cats [6,7] or lacked suitable population denominator data to calculate a relative risk [4].
 Whether this represents a genuine increased risk of ticks on cats, or that ticks on cats are more likely to be observed by owners and presented to the veterinary surgery, or whether veterinary surgeons are more likely to record ticks on cats in their EHRs, remains to be determined.
 As well as this overall increased risk, cats continued to present with ticks during the winter of 2015-2016, in contrast to dogs where there were short periods where ticks were not identified in this population.
 During these months, dog owners may be less inclined to take their dogs for exercise where they may be exposed to ticks due to shortened day length, cooler temperatures and higher rainfall.
 However, domestic cats in the UK may remain susceptible to ticks, albeit at lower levels, due to their ability to explore outside habitats at their own free will due to the common use of cat flaps.
+The indoor or outdoor nature of a cat is not explicitly recorded within the SAVSNET population, unless it has been recorded within the EHR.
+This potential risk factor was therefore not studied.

 Ticks on cats also showed a different temporal pattern of tick activity with an earlier main peak in the spring and some evidence for a second smaller peak in the autumn.
 The precise reason for this apparent difference remains unknown but may relate to differences in host susceptibility to different tick species.
 Cats are significantly more likely to carry Ixodes hexagonus than I. ricinus [26] and I. hexagonus is more frequently found on cats than dogs [4,5,26].
 The activity of I. hexagonus is closely linked to the density and behaviour of its primary host, the European hedgehog (Erinaceus europaeus) [31].
 I. hexagonus is more prevalent earlier in the year than I. ricinus [31,32], coinciding with the emergence of hedgehogs from hibernation [33], and possibly explaining the earlier peak of tick activity we identified in cats.
 The second autumnal peak could represent interaction between cats and hedgehogs at a time when hedgehogs are preparing for hibernation and juveniles are gaining independence, leading to greater hedgehog numbers being seen [33], all at a time when I. hexagonus is also at great abundance on the hedgehogs themselves [31,32].

 The spatial distribution we describe generally mirrors previous work on tick distributions in Great Britain [4–7,23].
 Comparing it to the most recent study published using data from a shorter, but overlapping time period (16 weeks between April – July 2015), both studies identified the highest levels of tick activity in southern postcode areas of England, with high levels also in the south of Scotland [6].
 However, in contrast, we see higher levels of activity in north and mid-Wales, and north-west England, and less clear areas of high activity in north Norfolk and the north-east of England.
 These observations likely reflect differences in methodology used by the two projects including veterinary clinic recruitment, the period of sampling, and potentially tick distribution [6].